ipdk-io/networking-recipe/docs/apps/packet-io.md

 - **Packet-In**: Refers to a data plane packet sent by the P4Runtime server to the control plane for further analysis.
 This is specified as `packetIn` message response in the [p4runtime specification](https://github.com/ipdk-io/p4runtime-dev/blob/mirroring/proto/p4/v1/p4runtime.proto).
 - **Packet-Out**: Defined as a data packet originated by the control plane and injected into the data plane through the P4Runtime server.
 This is specified as `packetOut` in p4runtime specification.

 During the set pipeline sequence, the Packet-IO configuration is extracted from the pipeline configuration.
-This configuration is then utilized to register RX and TX callbacks with the device driver.
-When a packet is received, the device driver invokes the RX callback, and when a packet is transmitted, the TX callback is triggered.
+This configuration is then utilized to register Rx and Tx callbacks with the device driver.
+When a packet is received, the device driver invokes the RX callback, and when a packet is transmitted, the Tx callback is triggered.

 ### Rx Path
 The P4 device driver invokes the registered RX callback upon receiving a packet, passing the packet details to the Stratum layer of `infrap4d`.
 The Stratum layer parses the received packet and translates it into a PacketIn message as defined in p4runtime.proto.
 The P4Runtime server sends the PacketIn message to the connected client.